awslabs/amazon-timestream-connector-prometheus/README.md

 16. Enter a name for the stage, in this example we will use `dev`.
 17. Click the `Auto-deploy` button and click `Next`.
 18. Click `Create`.
-19. Select the newly created APIGateway and take note of the invoke URL, this URL is required to set up Prometheus' remote read and write URL.
+19. Select the newly-created API Gateway and take note of the invoke URL, this URL is required to set up Prometheus' remote read and write URL.
 20. It is highly recommended having TLS encryption enabled during production.
 See [Configuring mutual TLS authentication for an HTTP API](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-mutual-tls.html).

 #### Configure Prometheus for AWS Lambda